 Structures #10 and #11.
-By the middle of August intensive clearing in the area of Structure #10 led to the discovery of a paired unit,
+By the middle of August intensive clearing in the area of Structure #10 led to the discovery of a paired unit, Structure #11.

-Structure #11.
 As these two structures appear to be a tandem pair in the Core Mound #2 level and have a comparable relationship to that of Structures #4 and #5 above them in Core #1 stratigraphic position, details of their arrangement and features are especially noteworthy.

-Reference notes of August 14: "...
-Futher work on Structure #10 has removed all of black gumbo fill in the overburden and has exposed an area to the northeast where the large expanse of tan colored clay unevenly distributed indicates another structure to be known as underlies Structure #4 and Structure #11 extends to the southeast of Structure #10 in very much the same relationship found for Structures #4 and #5 above them.
+Reference notes of August 14: "....Futher work on Structure #10 has removed all of black gumbo fill in the overburden and has exposed an area to the northeast where the large expanse of tan colored clay unevenly distributed indicates another structure to be known as Structure #11.
+A ridgelike divide of yellow clay a foot or more in height separates the two structures."
+Structure #10 almost immediately underlies Structure #4 and Structure #11 extends to the southeast of Structure #10 in very much the same relationship found for Structures #4 and #5 above them.
 Structures #4 and #5 had a covered passageway connecting them with plank-like boards of hewn staves encased in clay daub in the passage walls.
 Whether such a connection existed between Structures #10 and #11 was never determined because of the extremely ambiguous showing of postmolds in the adjacent walls and heavy disturbance in the intervening spaces.
 Two experienced archeological assistants spent weeks of the late fall and winter of 1967-68 trying to trowel out this critical zone between the two structures.
 As there was no evidence of any firing anywhere, except in the central fire basins, and the collapsed yellow unfired wall daub was lensed and interlarded in a bewildering fashion with patches of sandy floor, very uneven everywhere, postmolds were found by probing and palpation rather than by color or soil contrast usually present."